 He won gold medals in the 100 meters, 200 meters, and 4 x 100 m relay at both the 2012 Olympic Games in London and the 2016 Olympic Games in Rio de Janeiro.
 Bolt retired from competition in 2017 after his performance slipped at the World Championships.
 Bolt often discussed wanting to pursue a football career after his retirement from running, and even got a few serious offers from major clubs around the world, but announced in January 2019 that he was retiring from sports altogether.

-Endorsements and Other Income: Usain Bolt is one of the highest-paid athletes in the world.
-He typically earns around $20 million per year, most of which comes from endorsements.
+At his peak, Usain Bolt was one of the highest-paid athletes in the world.
+He typically earned around $20 million per year, most of which came from endorsements.
 Usain has endorsement deals with brands like Gatorade, Nissan, Visa, Hublot, Virgin Media and Puma.
 Out of $20 million in earnings, $9 million comes from Puma alone for him to wear their brand of shoes.
 Bolt also makes money through appearance fees and prize money.
 He charges $250-300,000 for a track meet appearance.
 At the 2010 Penn Relay, nearly 55,000 fans came out to watch Usain run, smashing previous track and field attendance records.
 Between June 2017 and June 2018, Usain Bolt earned $31 million.
 Only $1 million of his income was from on-track earnings.
 The rest came from endorsements.